 If power-down occurs when all banks are precharged, this mode is referred to as Precharge Power-down; if power-down occurs when there is a row active in any bank, this mode is referred to as Active Power-down.
 For Active Power-down two different power saving modes can be selected within the MRS register, address bit A12.
 When A12 is set to "LOW" this mode is referred as "standard active power-down mode" and a fast power-down exit timing defined by the tXARD timing parameter can be used.
 When A12 is set to "HIGH" this mode is referred as a power saving "LOW power active power-down mode".
 This mode takes longer to exit from the power-down mode and the tXARDS timing parameter has to be satisfied.
 Entering power-down deactivates the input and output buffers, excluding CK, CK#, ODT and CKE.
-Also the DLL is disabled upon entering precharge power-down or slow exit active power-down, but the DLL is kept enabled during fast exit active power-down.
-In power-down mode, CKE LOW and a stable clock signal must be maintained at the inputs of the DDR2 SDRAM, and all other input signals are "Don"t Care".
+Also the DLL is disabled upon entering precharge power-down mode, CKE LOW and a stable clock signal must be maintained at the inputs of the DDR2 SDRAM, and all other input signals are "Don't Care".
 Power-down duration is limited by 9 times tREFI of the device.